-Your application will be considered if you have a low GPA, although you may be accepted provisionally until you can demonstrate the ability to maintain the minimum program GPA.
+Your application will be considered if you have a low GPA, although you may be accepted provisionally by the Program Director until you can demonstrate the ability to maintain the minimum program GPA.

 Can I be accepted without two years of experience?

-Your application will be considered after one year of teaching in the music classroom if you exhibit exceptional teaching abilities in your admission video.
-No applicant will be considered without classroom experience.
+Your application will be considered after one year of teaching in the music classroom based on review and evaluation of your admission teaching demonstration video, your recommendations, essay, and other supporting materials.

 Is the M.M.Ed. at Gordon approved by the Massachusetts Department of Elementary and Secondary Education?